j-d-b/tas-app/README.md

 This web app is designed to connect to a GraphQL API backend designed and developed as part of the same project.

-The URI of this backend is configured at line 13 of `src/index.js`.

 For setting up a fresh development environment, I'd recommend setting up the backend first.
 Instructions for this can be found in the [project README](https://github.com/j-d-b/tas-server/blob/master/README.md).
-Configure the URI of the backend in `index.js`, then just run the app (`npm run start`).
+Configure the URI of the test backend via the environment variables files (`.env`), then just run the app (`npm run start`).

 ### Production